Andrettin/Wyrmsun/readme.txt

 - Unit and building encyclopedia entries now contain their costs and stats.
 - Stone piles now always hold 400 stone (previously they were randomly generated with 200 or 400 stone).
 - Fixed issue which caused Germanic AI players to not automatically pick a faction in custom games.
+- Fixed issue which caused the required settlements for a faction to be displayed even outside of the Scenario mode.

 * Units
 - Added dwarven Thunderer (icon by Jinn and unit graphics by Jinn and b_o).